 (NCBI-index: 1.594292)

 Contrary to what one might initially think based on the Dutch name, it has nothing to do with the colour of the eyes.
 The “eye” refers to a dark spot on the forewing near the wing tip.
 This is often brown, black, or dark orange, such as for the Brown Elm Bell (Epinotia abbreviana).
 The Brown Elm Bell is variable in colour and markings.
 The forewing is orange-brown to dark red-brown with a creamy white or yellow-brown transverse band on a 1/3, making an acute angle inward halfway.
 Another narrow white band runs towards the leading edge from the inner edge corner, covered with silver-coloured scales.
 At the leading edge, you can also see several paired white bands that are particularly noticeable near the wing tip.
-The flight period is one generation from May to August, and the wingspan is 12-16mm.
+The flight period spans one generation, from May to August, and the wingspan ranges from 12 to 16 mm.
 Host plant: Elm.
 Dutch name: Oranje oogbladroller.
-Frisian name:
+Frisian name: –

 Flying period: